insightsengineering/r.pkg.template/CONTRIBUTING.md

 ### Branching convention

-In case you are working on a task inside one specific repository, please name your branch

-`<issue_id>_<short_description>` all lowercase.
+In case you are working on a task inside one specific repository, please name your branch `<issue_id>_<short_description>` all lowercase.
 Multiple words of the description should be divided by an underscore (`_`).

-E.g.

-`15_fix_spelling_error` in case you try to solve a spelling mistake mentioned in the issue number `15`.
+E.g. `15_fix_spelling_error` in case you try to solve a spelling mistake mentioned in the issue number `15`.

-In case you are working on a task from one repository that affects multiple repositories, please always name your branches:

-`<issue_id>_<issue_repo>_<short description>` all lowercase.
+In case you are working on a task from one repository that affects multiple repositories, please always name your branches: `<issue_id>_<issue_repo>_<short description>` all lowercase.
 Multiple words of the description should be divided by an underscore (`_`).

-E.g.

-`15_teal_fix_spelling_error` in case you try to solve a spelling mistake inside `teal.data` which closes issue `15` inside `teal`.
+E.g. `15_abc_fix_spelling_error` in case you try to solve a spelling mistake inside `xyz` which closes issue `15` inside `abc`.

 ### Monorepo and staged.dependencies

 Sometimes in order to introduce a change you also need a change from an upstream dependent package.
 We are using [staged.dependencies](https://github.com/openpharma/staged.dependencies) functionality to simulate a monorepo behavior.
+The configuration is already in the [staged_dependencies.yaml](staged_dependencies.yaml) file.
 You just need to name the feature branches identically to take advantage of that.
 Please read the package manual for more details.

 ### Recommended development environment & tools